LAJW/fugazi/DOCS.md

 `( value key container -> boolean ) -> container -> value`

+`pattern -> container -> value`

+Find first value of container matching pattern.
+Pattern may be a function or `F.match` pattern.
+If used with `Map`, `Set` or `Object` and asynchronous pattern patterns will be resolved in parallel.
+If you care about ordering you should convert container to `Array` first.

 ## F.some

 *(Added in 0.1.0)*

 `( value key container -> boolean ) -> container -> boolean`

+`pattern -> container -> boolean`

+Return true if at least one of container's values matches the pattern.
+Pattern may be a function or `F.match` pattern.
+Asynchronous patterns are resolved in parallel

 ## F.every

 *(Added in 0.1.0)*

 `( value key container -> boolean ) -> container -> boolean`

+Return true if all of container's values match the pattern.
+Pattern may be a function or `F.match` pattern.
+Asynchronous patterns are resolved in parallel.

 # Logic